cooganb/web3py-tutorial/README.md

 ### Send Money

-For this last section, we’re going to send some money from the account we just created to my ENS-linked account, “coogan.eth”.
+For this last section, we’re going to send some money from the account we just created to my ENS-linked account, `coogan.eth`.
 All from the python interpreter!

 A reasonable response to sending money is, “Isn’t this just internet funny money that’s always fluctuating with a downward trajectory?”
 And, yes, cryptocurrency USD prices are extremely volatile.
 This has caused hesitation from businesses -- why would you accept a currency with an uncertain price?